- Head of WMIL & Dir of Inv, EMEA

 80 Victoria Street

 The Modern Slavery Act 2015 (MSA) became law in March 2015 and is designed to tackle slavery in the UK.
 It consolidates previous legislation related to slavery, servitude, forced or compulsory labour and human trafficking and incorporates provisions relating to transparency in the supply chain.
 These provisions set out obligations for certain organisations to publish a statement relating to slavery and human trafficking in the previous financial year.
-Our statement for 2020 – 2021 may be found here.
+Our most recent statement may be found here.

 Wellington Management International Limited (the “Company”) operates as a responsible taxpayer and is committed to pay its fair share of tax in the UK and abroad.